hyperknot/open-protector-standard/background.md

 ### 1. Lack of weight range

-The biggest safety problem by far is that there are no weight ranges defined for protector certification: every protector is tested on a fixed 50 kg dummy weight.
+The biggest safety problem by far is that there are no weight ranges defined for protector certification: every protector is tested on a **fixed 50 kg dummy weight**.

 This is such a serious issue that I believe there is no point of talking about any measurement until this basic flaw is addressed.